-F22.
+F26.
 External Lighting must comply with AS4282: 1997 Control of the Obtrusive Effects of Outdoor Lighting and must be mounted, screened and directed in such a manner that it does not create nuisance to surrounding properties, the public road network or navigation of the surrounding waterways.
 Ships must turn off any non-essential lights, consistent with on-board safety and security requirements and where possible, lighting from the facility should be switched off or dimmed when not in use.
-Upon installation of lighting, but before it is finally commissioned, the Applicant must submit evidence from an independent qualified practitioner, to the consent authority, demonstrating compliance in accordance with this condition.
+Upon installation of lighting, but before it is finally commissioned, the Applicant must submit evidence from an independent qualified practitioner, to the satisfaction of the Planning Secretary, demonstrating compliance in accordance with this condition.